hoodoer/JS-Tap/README.md

 - **Content script injection** — only injected into pages matching whitelist patterns
 - **Telemetry reporting** — domains not on the whitelist are not reported to the server
 - **JS-Tap injection tasks** — injection is blocked for domains not on the whitelist
-- **Header capture** — response headers are only captured for whitelisted domains
+- **Header capture** — request headers are only captured for whitelisted domains

 This is critical for red team engagements with strict scoping requirements.
 Setting `whitelist_enabled: true` ensures the beacon will not interact with out-of-scope domains.